-- Students requesting PLA credit must request to be enrolled in HU1000/3000 Portfolio Development and complete paper(s) approved for credits.
-Students earn three-credit hours for a passing grade (P) for HU1000/3000 course and additional credits for acceptable paper(s) submitted which are added to the student's transcript. - 2.
-Students must finish ALL work for HU1000/3000 within the course timeline.
-Failure to do so may result in loss
+- 1. Students requesting PLA credit must request to be enrolled in PLA1000/3000 Portfolio Development and complete paper(s) approved for credits.
+Students earn three-credit hours for a passing grade (P) for PLA1000/3000 course and additional credits for acceptable paper(s) submitted which are added to the student's transcript. - 2.
+Students must finish ALL work for PLA1000/3000 within the course timeline.
+Failure to do so may result in loss of credit for PLA3000 and/or fees being charged for the completed paper(s)/credit hours.
+Students desiring PLA credit beyond that achieved in the PLA1000/3000 course

-- of credit for HU3000 and/or fees being charged for the completed paper(s)/credit hours.
-Students desiring PLA credit beyond that achieved in the HU1000/3000 course must contact their Academic Advisor and agree to specific start and end dates for submission of all work. - 3.
-Submission of additional work not within the HU1000/3000 course will accumulate an additional charge of \$60.00 per credit hour for evaluation and \$25 per paper for recording. - 4.
+- must contact their Academic Advisor and agree to specific start and end dates for submission of all work. - 3.
+Students pay the regular tuition rates of \$350/credit hour for the PLA1000 course or \$415/credit hour for the PLA3000 course, plus a transcripting fee of \$100/credit hour for any credit earned above and beyond the course. - 4.
 No more than 12 semester credit hours for associate-level or 24 semester credit hours for bachelor-level may come from PLA.
 PLA credit is not available toward graduate degree requirements.